Music, BFA: Collaborative Piano

 Admission Requirements

-Students pursuing a music degree are required to participate in performing organizations during their course of study.
-Students must be registered in an approved ensemble concurrent with each semester of private study in lessons.
-Directors make ensemble assignments at the beginning of each semester.
+Students pursuing a music degree or certificate must be registered in an approved ensemble concurrent with each semester of private study in lessons.
 Only one approved ensemble credit per semester may apply toward degree requirements.
-The Department of Music recognizes the following approved ensembles: Alta Voce, Bella Voce, Concert Chorale, Kameraden Chorus, Symphony Band, Symphony Orchestra and Wind Ensemble.
+Directors make assignments at the beginning of each semester to one of the following approved ensembles: Alta Voce, Bella Voce, Concert Chorale, Kameraden Chorus, Symphony Band, Symphony Orchestra and Wind Ensemble.
 Other performance ensembles may be approved for music minors, students with provisional admission or in certain degree programs.

-• All transfer students to UWM, regardless of entry level, must take at least two semesters of an approved major performing organization.
-The performing organization must conform to the individual degree requirements: instrumentalists take band or orchestra; vocalists take choral ensembles.
+• All transfer students, regardless of entry level, must take at least two semesters of an approved performance ensemble relating to their degree (instrumentalists take band or orchestra, vocalists take choral ensembles).

-• Entering sophomores with 30 or more earned credits may only transfer up to two completed semesters of an approved performing organization from another university; and
+• Entering sophomores with 30 or more earned credits may only transfer up to two completed semesters of an approved performance ensemble.

-• Entering juniors with 60 or more earned credits may only transfer up to four completed semesters of an approved performing organization from another university.
+• Entering juniors with 60 or more earned credits may only transfer up to four completed semesters of an approved performance ensemble.

 Advance to Major and Retention